 Buying Guide: Softshell Jackets

 Layers are a versatile way of dealing with the changing weather conditions that we have come to know and loath in the UK.
-Softshell jackets are an integral part of any layering system, bringing extra warmth and durability to party.

-What is a softshell jacket?
+What is a Softshell Jacket?

 A softshell jacket is a hardwearing alternative to a fleece.
-It’s a woven mid-layer that can be used as extra insulation to go under a waterproof hardshell jacket, or worn alone as an outer layer.
+It's a woven mid-layer that can be used as extra insulation to go under a waterproof hardshell jacket, or worn alone as an outer layer.
+Softshell jackets are made from breathable materials that offer a decent level of protection from wind and rain, so they're ideal for outdoor activities.

 It's worth noting that although a softshell jacket will shelter you from the rain to some extent, the DWR (Durable Water Repellent) protection it provides is not effective in heavier downpours.
 If the weather becomes severe, it's recommended that you throw a hardshell waterproof layer over the top to keep you dry.